Steps To Enter The U.S. On An F-1 or J-1 Visa

 - SEVIS fee receipt (see instructions for guidance, F-1 (PDF) or J-1 (PDF).

 The following Pre-Arrival Guides and Online Pre-Arrival Orientations will help you with logistics, like transportation from the airport, as well as summarize all the pre-arrival steps to be followed:

 - New York City Pre-Arrival Guide for F-1 Students (PDF)

 - Westchester Pre-Arrival Guide for F-1 Students (PDF)

-- New York City Pre Arrival Guide for J-1 Students (PDF)
+- New York City Pre Arrival Guide for J-1 Students and Scholars (PDF)

 Step 5: Arrival to the University

-All Freshman and Transfer International students must attend a New Undergraduate Student Orientation provided by the University on Thursday, January 18 on top of the Mandatory Immigration Orientation Session on Wednesday, January 17.
+Undergraduate International Students: All Freshman and Transfer International students must attend a New Undergraduate Student Orientation provided by the University on top of the mandatory F-1 Information Session for New International Students.

 Mandatory Check-in Procedure